-The Fishbowl Process is an activity that can be used to manage a group discussion.
-The research team (which includes patient/public/community partners) opens their meeting up to the general public, and invites others to observe while they have a regular meeting.
-This allows for community members to witness how decisions are made within the research team, and allows community members an opportunity to ask questions and provide comments.
+The Fishbowl Process is when a research team (which includes patient/public partners) opens their meeting up to the general public, and invites people to observe while they have a regular meeting.
+This allows for members of the general public to witness how decisions are made within the research team, and allows communities an opportunity to ask questions and provide comments around research decisions.

 The Fishbowl Process can be useful for: